Spooner8/express-neo4j-example/README.md

 ## API Endpoints

+***Nodes***

-- **POST /persons**: Create a new person.
+- **POST /persons**: Create a new person. -> json {name, age, email}
+- **GET /persons**: Retrieve all person nodes.
 - **GET /persons/:id**: Retrieve a person by ID.
 - **PUT /persons/:id**: Update a person by ID.
 - **DELETE /persons/:id**: Delete a person by ID.

+***Relationships***

+- **POST /persons/relationship**: Create a new relationship. json -> {personId1, personId2, relationshipType}

 ## Docker

 To run the application using Docker, follow these steps:

+1. Update the docker.compose.yml
+   Set api image to your build name (recommendet -> express-neo4j-example) Set connection conditions to the conditions in your neo4jConfig.ts (db and api)

-1. Build the Docker image:
+2. Build the Docker image:
    ```
-   docker build -t express-neo4j-api .
+   docker build -t express-neo4j-example .
    ```

-2. Start the services using Docker Compose:
+3. Start the services using Docker Compose:
    ```
-   docker-compose up
+   docker-compose up -d
    ```

-The application and Neo4j database will be running in containers.
+The application and Neo4j database will be running as container stack.

 ## License